late to the party album rollout

 • Highest performing content documents real life moments; shared community experience and fomo drives engagement

-• Longer form narrative content performs well with pre existing audience but doesn’t trigger broader algorithm, use short form content to supplement it
+• Longer form narrative content performs well with pre existing audience and establishes brand credibility but doesn’t trigger broader algorithm, use short form content to supplement it

-• Email lists, personal messages, replying to comments builds stronger bonds with fans
+• Email lists, personal messages, replying to comments builds strong bonds with fans

 • Framing content as a journey for fans to join and contribute to drives engagement and support